-Profiles can be used in these ways:
+You can use profiles in these ways:

-- Pulled at startup
+- Pull at startup.

-- Build into the image
+- Build into the image.

-- Mounted as a container volume
+- Mount as a container volume.

-Pulled at Startup ¶
+Pull at startup ¶

 Pass a Github-based URL and path as environment variables that point to a server profile.
-If the container sees these variables:

 SERVER_PROFILE_URL- The git URL with the server profile.